shreejagandratwar/VLSI-Internship/README.md

 # VLSI-Internship

-# CODTECH Task 1 – Basic ALU Design
+# CODTECH Task 1 – Basic ALU Design using Verilog HDL

+## Objective
-This project implements a 4-bit Basic Arithmetic Logic Unit (ALU) in Verilog HDL.
+Design a 4-bit Basic Arithmetic Logic Unit (ALU) supporting:

-Operations:
 - Addition
 - Subtraction
 - AND
 - OR
 - NOT

-Files:
+## Description
+This project implements a Basic ALU in Verilog HDL capable of performing arithmetic and logical operations based on a selection input (ALU_Sel).
+The design was verified using simulation.

+## Files Included
-basic_alu.v → ALU code
+- basic_alu.v → Verilog code for ALU implementation
-basic_alu_tb.v → Testbench
+- basic_alu_tb.v → Testbench code for simulation
-simulation_report.md → Output report
+- simulation_report.md → Simulation results and outputs

-Tools:
+## Tools Used
+- Verilog HDL
-EDA Playground / Quartus / Verilog HDL
+- EDA Playground (Simulation)

+## Simulation Results
+Input:
+A = 1010
+B = 0011

+Outputs:
+000 → Addition → 1101
+001 → Subtraction → 0111
+010 → AND → 0010
+011 → OR → 1011
+100 → NOT → 0101

+## Conclusion
+The ALU successfully performs arithmetic and logical operations and produces expected outputs.